 - Preheat oven to 400°F.

-- In 6 oven safe individual dishes spread 1 cup of the meat mixture on the bottom of each dish.
+- In 6 oven safe individual oven safe dishes (or a 9 x 12 baking dish) spread 1 cup of the meat mixture on the bottom of each dish.

 - Top each with 1/2 cup mashed sweet potatoes.

 - Use a fork to scrape the top of the potatoes to make ridges; sprinkle with paprika.
 (If making ahead you can freeze at this point**).

 - Bake 20 to 30 minutes or until potatoes turn golden and the filling is heated through.
 If baking in a large casserole dish, add more time as needed to heat through.